bobby-rust/travlr/README.md

 ## Functionality

-- How is JSON different from JavaScript and how does JSON tie together the frontend and backend development pieces? \\
+- (Q) How is JSON different from JavaScript and how does JSON tie together the frontend and backend development pieces? \\

-  JSON is not a programming language, it is a notation for specifying objects.
+- (A) JSON is not a programming language, it is a notation for specifying objects.
   JavaScript is a programming language that runs in the browser, and since the release of Node.js, it now has a more flexible runtime environment that doesn't require a browser.
 JSON ties together the frontend and backend